 The Carol Gold Graduate Student Conference Paper Prize is an annual $150 prize that recognizes the outstanding paper presented by a graduate student at the annual WAWH conference.
 The committee will judge the presented paper, normally 10-12 pages.
 The presenter must also still submit a copy to the commentator of their panel.
-All fields of history will be considered, and articles must be submitted with full scholarly apparatus.
+All fields of history will be considered.
+Bylaws for this award are available.

 “William George’s Junior Republic, Progress Childhood, and Capitalist Training as Cure”

 “’I Have a Piece of Thee Here’: Locks of Hair in Nineteenth-Century America”